Macroeconomic performance and outlook

 There are no restrictions imposed on foreign investors in the bond market in Uganda.

-Restrictions on foreign exchange and profit repatriation
+Restriction on FX and profit repatriation

-Foreigners can hold foreign exchange accounts and purchase FX at any commercial bank without the approval of the Bank of Uganda (BoU).
+Foreigners can hold foreign exchange accounts and purchase FX at any commercial bank without the approval of the central Bank of Uganda (BoU).

 Documents & Resources

 Documents - Debt Management Office

 - Public_Debt_and_other_Financial_Liabilities_Management_Framework_FY_201819_-202223_Final.pdf (0.99 MB)